facelessuser/coloraide/docs/src/markdown/manipulation.md

     aces.in_gamut()
     ```

-    /// new | New 2.3
+    > [!new] New 2.3
-    ACEScc, another color space that performs a logarithmic encoding of ACES, will also resolve undefined channels to a
+    > ACEScc, another color space that performs a logarithmic encoding of ACES, will also resolve undefined channels to a
-    non-zero value, not because zero is out of gamut, but to ensure consistency across all ACES color spaces which
+    > non-zero value, not because zero is out of gamut, but to ensure consistency across all ACES color spaces which
-    resolve to zero or non-zero equivalent values.
+    > resolve to zero or non-zero equivalent values.
-    ///

 ## Achromatic Colors